I Am Latasha :: Best Me

 Strategies for adding 2- and 3-digit numbers, Time, Word problems within 100

-Author's Purpose, Comprehension and Collaboration, Critical Thinking, Evidence Collection, Inferencing
+Author's Purpose, Comprehension, Communication & Collaboration, Critical Thinking, Evidence Collection, Inferencing

-Addressing Challenges & Community Engagement, Analyzing Situations, Appreciating Diverse Perspectives & Ways Of Life, Empathy & Understanding, Equity & Justice, Inclusion, Belonging & Love, Peace Building, Conflict Resolution & Love, Perspective Taking & Global Awareness, Recognizing Bias & Assumptions, Reflecting Mindfully, Respect for Others & Character Development, Self-Awareness, Social Awareness, Social Engagement
+Addressing Challenges & Community Engagement, Analyzing Situations, Appreciating Diverse Perspectives & Ways Of Life, Empathy, Understanding & Listening, Equity & Justice, Inclusion, Belonging & Love, Peace Building, Conflict Resolution & Love, Perspective Taking & Global Awareness, Recognizing Bias & Assumptions, Reflecting Mindfully, Respect for Others & Character Development, Self-Awareness, Social Awareness, Social Engagement

 Math Grade Level